Alabama's Tua Tagovailoa Bloodied; Hospitalized with Hip Injury vs. MSU

 Alabama's Tua Tagovailoa Bloodied; Hospitalized with Hip Injury vs. MSUNovember 16, 2019

 Alabama quarterback Tua Tagovailoa suffered a right hip injury late in the first half of Saturday's game against Mississippi State when he was tackled by two defenders.

-He was taken off the field on a cart before being transported out of Davis Wade Stadium via ambulance, per Pete Thamel of Yahoo Sports.
+He was taken off the field on a cart before being transported to St. Vincent's medical center in Birmingham via helicopter, per Cecil Hurt of the Tuscaloosa News.
+Aaron Suttles of The Athletic passed along a photo of Tagovailoa being taken to the hospital:

 Tagovailoa was reportedly "screaming in pain" and was to undergo X-rays to determine the extent of the injury.
 Tagovailoa was also bleeding from his nose following the play, and staff attended to him before the cart came out.